 If you are a patient or family member in one of our hospitals and would like to talk with a chaplain, ask a staff member to contact one of our chaplains or call an operator at one of the numbers listed below:

 Each Norton Healthcare hospital has a chapel for prayer and quiet reflection.
 You are invited to use the prayer cards to leave your prayer requests in the chapel.

 Grief is our natural response to life’s losses.
 It is a process of growth, healing and adjustment to the new reality after the loss.

-The GriefCare Information Center is an initiative of the Pastoral Care Department, made possible by a grant from the Norton Healthcare Community Trust Fund.
-The center provides grieving people and those who support them with information on help that is available.
+The GriefCare Information Center is an initiative of the pastoral care department.
+It provides grieving people and those who support them with information on help that is available.